JereKuusela/valheim-item_stand_all_items/README.md

 - Item stand ids (default: `itemstand,itemstandh`, key: `item_stands_ids`): Which item stands are affected by this mod.
 - Maximum scale (key: `maximum_scale`): Limits how big items can be made with the command `itemstand_scale`.
 - Maximum offset (key: `maximum_offset`): Limits how far items can be moved with the command `itemstand_offset`.
+- Migration command (key: `migration_command`): Whether the migration command is available for clients.
 - Mode (default: `All`, key: `mode`): Sets which items are available.
 All, Compatible or Vanilla.
 - Move items closer (default: `false`, key: `move_items_closer`): Removes the base offset to make items attach closer to the wall.
 - Use legacy attaching (default: `false`, key: `use_legacy_attaching`): Reverts to the version 1.1.0 attaching method.
 If the mod causes any issues this can be tried.
 It works very reliably but some items will be disabled or may not contain all parts of the model.